ElenaBiagi/Finito/README.md

   -o, --out-file arg    Output filename, or stdout if not given.
   -i, --index-file arg  Index filename prefix.
   -q, --query-file arg  The query in FASTA or FASTQ format, possibly gzipped.
                         Multi-line FASTQ is not supported.
-If the
-                        file extension is .txt, this is interpreted as a list of query files, one per line.
-In this case, --out-file is also interpreted as a list of output files in the same manner, one line for each input file.
   -h, --help            Print usage
 ```
 Support for localization queries is currently available only for "rarest".